ChoosedayGuides

 Slack poll alternatives

-For decisions where Slack polls fall short, the main alternatives are third-party Slack apps and link-based decision tools.
+For decisions where Slack polls fall short, the main alternatives are native Slack polling apps and link-based decision tools.

-For one-off casual votes: emoji reactions.
-For anything where accuracy or anonymity matters: use a dedicated tool.
-The few seconds of setup is worth it.
+For casual votes: emoji reactions.
+For anything where accuracy or anonymity matters: a dedicated tool.
+The 60 seconds of setup is almost always worth it.

 Frequently asked questions